-In this NetApp training video tutorial I discuss the NetApp ONTAP clustered hardware architecture.
-In the last post we covered the scalability limitations that existed in legacy 7-Mode, the main problems being that there is a maximum of two controllers in the same system and it does not support active-active load balancing for the same data sets.
+In this NetApp training tutorial, I will discuss the NetApp ONTAP clustered hardware architecture.
+In the last post, we covered the scalability limitations that existed in legacy 7-Mode, the main problems being that there is a maximum of two controllers in the same system and it does not support active-active load balancing for the same data sets.
 Scroll down for the video and also text tutorial.

 NetApp ONTAP Clustered Hardware Architecture – Video Tutorial